DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/known-plaintext-and-key-reuse.md

 ## The Basics

-A Kown Plaintext can happen when an attacker as access to both the plain text content and the encrypted content.
+A Known Plaintext can happen when an attacker as access to both the plain text content and the encrypted content.
 These can be used to find other information like the secret key used in the encryption process.

 As seen in the XOR documentation where  A⊕B=C  and A⊕C=B an attacker can use the same logic with weak cryptographic algorithms to retrieve the key being used, or even to decrypt other messages